cgalpin92/pp4_django_project_baking_bliss/README.md

 To project required the following steps prior to the deployment to Heroku.
   - install gunicorn ~=20.1 - the production equivalent of manage.py runserver
     - The creation of Profile with the inclusion of web:gunicorn baking_bliss.wsgi - the command heroku uses to find the correct .py file to run and start the server
   - add .herokuapp.com to ALLOWED_HOSTS within settings.py
+  - install for whitenoise to handle the static files.

 - __Steps for deployment:__
     - Fork or clone this repository